Pros and Cons of learning to fly at a big airport.admin

 - You’ll be more comfortable flying into busy, controlled airspace.

 - Your radio communication skill will be superb.

 - You’ll know airport procedures inside and out.

-- Your knowledge with airport signs and markings will be better.
+- Your knowledge of airport signs and markings will be much better.

-- Typically training is a little more expensive at a larger airport.
+- Typically the training is more expensive at a larger airport.

-- Your ground time will be a little longer if there is a lot of traffic ahead of you.
+- Your ground time could be a little longer if there is a lot of traffic ahead of you.